kenthua/openshift/install/ansible/README.md

   * To preload docker images into your environment

 # OCP Environment Configuration in EC2
-0. Modify or specify variables defined in `roles/ec2/defaults/main.yml`
+0. Modify variables defined in `roles/ec2/defaults/main.yml` or override them via command line / `ec2_create_instances.yml`
 0. `ec2_create_instances.yml`
   * Define security group
   * Create ec2 instances
   * Define r53 routes for master and wildcard dns
+0. `ansible-playbook -i "localhost," ec2_create_instances.yml`
 0. Take note of all your defined hosts, the playbook will output the specific external public DNS names of each ec2 instance and associated ocp node type.
 Define this in your `hosts` file
 0. `ec2_setup_instances.yml`
   * Setup rhsm
-  * Setup prereqs prior to installation.
+  * This will prereqs prior to OCP installation.
 Similar to `ose_pre_req.yml`
+0. `ansible-playbook -i hosts ec2_setup_instances.yml`
-0. Take the external public DNS names and apply it to `ec2_ocp-ansible-hosts` file.
+0. Take the EC2 instance external public DNS names and apply them to the `ec2_ocp-ansible-hosts` file.
+Make any other modifications necessary to the install.
-0. From your cloned `openshift-ansible`
+0. From your cloned `openshift-ansible` repository.
-  * Run `ansible-playbook -i ec2_ocp-ansible-hosts --sudo --sudo-user=ec2-user playbooks/byo/config.yml`
+  * Run `ansible-playbook -i <path>/ec2_ocp-ansible-hosts --sudo --sudo-user=ec2-user playbooks/byo/config.yml`